 By prescription, niacin can be used to eradicate bad cholesterol known as low-density lipoprotein (LDL) from the body through the increased formation of high-density lipoprotein.
 However, excess niacin can hamper the liver’s function, thereby causing damage, amongst other complications.

-According to the statistics on the consumption rate of B vitamins, over 6,000 mg of niacin daily is considered an overdose.
+According to the statistics on B complex consumption rates, over 6,000 mg of niacin daily is considered an overdose.

 (Healthline)

-As much as 215 healthy men were treated with a high dosage of B-complex supplements for 33 days.
+As many as 215 healthy men were treated with supplements having a high vitamin B dosage for 33 days.
 The results were improved mental health, mental fatigue, reduced stress levels, and enhanced cognitive performance.

 FAQs